Image from the early 1980s of a school group entering the Museum grounds. You can see the campus map and the rocket and picnic dome in the background.

 A return to its roots

 As the Museum expanded its outdoor offerings, it adopted nature play as a core part of its educational philosophy.
 In 2012, Into the Mist opened, introducing visitors to a rolling playscape of tunnels and misters where they could explore science through play.
 A new $3.9 million fundraising campaign called Climbing Higher would further support this important work.
-In 2015, the Museum opened Hideaway Woods, a 2.5-acre natural space featuring a treehouse village, an accessible streamed, and tree climbers.
+In 2015, the Museum opened Hideaway Woods, a 2.5-acre natural space featuring a treehouse village, an accessible stream, and tree climbers.
 Here, visitors build confidence climbing, take risks, and spend time in nature.
 Earth Moves followed in 2019.
 Featuring a cave formation made from sandstone, a 20-foot waterfall, and a giant erosion steam, the Museum’s newest exhibit lets visitors experiment with sand, stone, and rolling water.

 The little trail-side nature museum has blossomed into a community hub for science exploration, conservation, and nature play.
 As the Museum grows, it creates environments for nature and science learning that will engage children and families for generations to come.